 The Life and Times of Leo Lionni

 Shortly after he married, he and his wife relocated to the United States (1939), and his career as an artist took off.
 He had work showcased in various galleries in New York and Japan.
-Then, in 1959, his first book was published, Little Blue and Little Yellow.
+Then, in 1959, Leo Lionni’s first book was published, Little Blue and Little Yellow.
 It was followed by a long list of others including Swimmy, Alexander and the Wind-Up Mouse, Inch by Inch, Frederick, A Color of His Own, and Fish is Fish.
 Several of these were award winners.
 Certainly, his illustration style is easy to identify.
-For students who love animals, his books are a hit.
+For students who love animals, Leo Lionni’s books are a hit.